Pine Beetle - Frequently Asked Questions

 Can I wrap my trees with screen to prevent attack?

 See this link for suggestions for pine beetle prevention, including pesticides, fibreglass screen and verbenone (repellents).
-Check the yellow pages under “pest control” for companies that can help spray your trees.

 2. I think I have some beetle attacked trees, how can I be sure?